s-kyungyong/Kronos/Genome_assembly/README.md

 python process_scaffolds.py minimap.plasmid.sorted.paf minimap.ref.sorted.paf YaHS_scaffolds_final.fa Kronos.collapsed
 ```

+This step creates the Kronos reference v1.0, with the following statistics.

 | Chromosomes  | 1A | 1B | 2A | 2B | 3A | 3B | 4A | 4B | 5A | 5B | 6A | 6B | 7A | 7B | Un |
 |----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|
 | scaffold ID  | 14  | 11 | 3 | 2 | 6 | 1 | 4 | 12 | 10 | 9 | 13 | 8 | 7 | 5 | - |